 The covenant is reviewed on an ongoing basis, at least quarterly, by the Investment and Funding Committee.
-The covenant strength is assessed by a suitably qualified Trustee Director and during the course of this year, the covenant review process has been strengthened by referring to an external professional covenant adviser, who has confirmed that the correct processes are being followed.
-Improvements to the review procedure have also been recommended and acted upon.
+The covenant strength is assessed by a suitably qualified Trustee Director.
+The covenant review process has been strengthened by referring to an external professional covenant adviser, who confirmed that the correct processes are being followed.